‘Freedom Convoy’ spinoff headed to D.C. region arrives this weekend. Here’s what to know.

 “The numbers that left Missouri yesterday are less than what arrived in Indiana yesterday afternoon,” Galaviz said Wednesday.
 “It’s reasonable to believe that some people may be just traveling through their own state and once they get to another state line, peeling off.”

-The convoy is on Day 9 of their 11-day journey, traveling from Monrovia, In., to Lore City, Oh.
+The convoy is on Day 9 of its 11-day journey, traveling from Monrovia, Indiana, to Lore City, Ohio.
 Supporters from other states, including the Northeast region, have posted their own routes on social media in hopes of meeting up with the group when they arrive to the D.C. region.

 What will they do when they get here?